openmaptiles/www.openmaptiles.org/docs/style/mapbox-gl-style-spec.md

 keywords: Openlayers
 ---

+## Styles

+Styles are written in a JSON format called the [Mapbox GL Style Spec](https://www.mapbox.com/mapbox-gl-style-spec/).

-## Using OpenMapTiles with Mapbox GL
+## Using OpenMapTiles with MapLibre GL

+MapBox GL also offers a Javascript library to display vector maps on a website.
+However, with the release of version 2.x it is no longer free to use.
+We recommend using the open-source fork [MapLibre GL](https://www.maplibre.org).

-To display maps with Mapbox GL you need
+To display maps with MapLibre GL you need:

 1. Style: A JSON style specification which describes how your map looks like
 2. Data: Vector Tiles as data source for your style

 OpenMapTiles provides both vector tiles you can download and ready-made styles to use together with them.
-Check out how to [display a map with Mapbox GL JS](/docs/website/mapbox-gl-js).
+Check out how to [display a map with MapLibre GL JS](/docs/website/maplibre-gl-js).

-## Styles

-Styles are written in a JSON format called the [Mapbox GL Style Spec](https://www.mapbox.com/mapbox-gl-style-spec/).

 ### Data Source